Dua Lipa Rocks Nude Bra & Skintight Pants In Ultra Sexy Photos

 Dua Lipa looked smoking hot in her latest social media offering.
-The singer landed the February 2021 cover of the British “Vogue” and shared a couple of snaps from her photoshoot.
+The singer landed the February 2021 cover of British Vogue and shared a couple of snaps from her photoshoot.
 Her 58.8 million fans raced to view the pics and engage with her on Instagram.

-The 25-year-old pop icon shared some behind-the-scenes shots from the shoot.
+The 25-year-old pop star shared some behind-the-scenes shots from the shoot.
 She revealed that the real photos would be in the latest issue of the popular magazine.
 She added a yellow heart and star emoji to her caption.

 Dua cranked up the heat by wearing a nude bra.
-She exposed plenty of skin and shamelessly flaunted her bronzed arms and back.
+She exposed plenty of skin and shamelessly flaunted her toned arms and back.

-The songstress put her abs on display.
-The bottoms highlighted her flat midsection and drew attention to her minuscule waist.
+The songstress also put her abs on display.
+The bottoms highlighted her flat midsection and drew attention to her slim waist.

-On her lower half, Dua teamed the bra with a pair of skintight pants.
-The breeches were a warm tan color that complemented her skin tone.
-They were also high-waist pants that covered her lower stomach and had a side-zip.
+On her lower half, Dua sported a pair of skintight pants with a side zipper.
+They were a warm tan color that complemented her skin tone.
+They were also high-waisted and covered her lower stomach.
 She showed off the curve of her thighs and her pert booty in the snug bottoms.

-Dua went full bombshell for this particular look.
-She curled her short platinum tresses in an old-Hollywood glam style.
-Her mane prettily framed her face and gave her a sophisticated appearance.

 In the first photo, Dua stretched herself out on the sofa.
 She folded her arms over her nearly bare chest and closed her eyes as if she was enjoying a quiet moment.

 In the other behind-the-scenes image, Dua turned her face away from the camera.
 She placed one of her hands on her head, exposing the top half of her lacy bra.
-Just a hint of cleavage can be seen in this sultry snap.
+Just a hint of cleavage could be seen in this sultry snap.

 The photos have already racked up more than 2.2 million likes and over 5,000 comments.